e-Mail WhatsApp Countries

 Jumada al-Thani and the Sacred Journey

-Jumada al-Thani arrives several months before Ramadan, which makes it precisely the right time to begin your Umrah preparation if you are planning to perform the pilgrimage during the blessed month.
-Ramadan Umrah packages fill up quickly — and with very good reason, as performing Umrah during Ramadan is one of the most fulfilling spiritual experiences a Muslim can have.
+Jumada al-Thani arrives several months before Ramadan, which makes it precisely the right time to begin turning any hope of pilgrimage into quiet, practical preparation.
+Performing Umrah during Ramadan is widely regarded as one of the most fulfilling spiritual experiences a Muslim can have, and the months leading up to it are just as formative as the journey itself.

-Islamic Travel supports UK Muslims in making the sacred journey comfortable through well-designed, thoughtfully arranged packages.
-Pilgrims who arrive fully prepared — carrying consistent worship habits built in the months before — enjoy a richer, more present experience.
+Preparing well for a sacred journey is rarely only about logistics.
+Pilgrims who arrive fully prepared — carrying consistent worship habits built in the months before — tend to enjoy a richer, more present experience once they reach the Haram.
 They arrive not just physically but spiritually ready, and in a journey of this nature, readiness is everything.

 Duas to Recite During the Month of Peace and Prosperity